mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 Workstreams have flexibility to adjust working methods to suit their particular circumstances, within sensible boundaries appropriate for our mission and regulatory domain.
-The Mojaloop Foundation provides guidance to workstreams to ensure they remain within our expected operating standards.
+The Mojaloop Foundation provides guidance to workstreams to ensure they remain within our required operating standards.

 Workstreams should operate regular scheduled standup, backlog refinement, sprint planning, sprint review and retrospective activities.